Connect with others who understand.

 Nerve Damage

-Lupus can cause nerve damage by prompting inflammation of the nerves or surrounding tissues.
-If the damaged nerves are on or near your head, you may feel a tingling sensation on your scalp.
+Lupus can damage nerves by causing inflammation in the nerves or tissues around them.
+If this happens in the nerves on or near your head, you might feel tingling on your scalp.

 Medication Side Effect

-Many medications for lupus management can potentially cause side effects that affect the nervous system.
-For example, leflunomide (Arava) may lead to peripheral neuropathy and, in turn, a crawling sensation.
-Tingling in the hands and feet is a common side effect of cyclosporine (sold as Gengraf, Neoral, and Sandimmune).
+Many lupus medications can cause side effects that affect the nervous system.
+For example, leflunomide may lead to a type of nerve damage called peripheral neuropathy, which can cause a crawling feeling in your hands and feet.
+Tingling in the hands and feet can be a side effect of cyclosporine.

-It’s important to talk with your health care provider if you believe your medications are causing a crawling sensation.
+It’s important to talk with your healthcare provider if you experience symptoms like a crawling sensation after starting a new lupus medication.
 Ruling out medication as the reason is an important step toward curbing the skin-crawling feeling.

 Light Sensitivity

-Photosensitivity (sensitivity to light) is common among people with lupus — as many as 70 percent say their symptoms get worse when they’re exposed to ultraviolet (UV) light.
+Photosensitivity (sensitivity to light) is common among people with lupus.
+As many as 70 percent say their symptoms get worse when they’re exposed to ultraviolet (UV) light.
 UV light exposure can trigger a lupus flare, which can prompt symptoms like tingling, numbness, joint pain, and tiredness.
-UV light can come from both the sun and indoor lighting.
+UV light can come from the sun and indoor lighting.

-Experiencing tingling after exposure to UV light may be a sign of a flare-up.
-Be sure to take action to manage photosensitivity, including wearing sunscreen and protective clothing when outside.
-Additionally, let your health care provider know if any medications seem to make you more sensitive to the sun or light.
+A tingling feeling after exposure to UV light may be a sign of a flare-up.
+Be sure to protect yourself from the sun by using sunscreen and wearing protective clothing when you’re outside.
+Let your healthcare provider know if any medications seem to make you more sensitive to the sun or light.

 Hair Loss